Karim Khan Zand: Background and early life

-In 1732, Nader Qoli Beg, who had restored Safavid rule in Iran and had become the de facto ruler of the country, he made an expedition into the Zagros ranges of western Iran in order to subdue the tribes, whom he considered bandits.
+In 1732, Nader Qoli Beg, who had restored Safavid rule in Iran and had become the de facto ruler of the country, made an expedition into the Zagros ranges of western Iran in order to subdue the tribes, whom he considered bandits.
 He first defeated the Bakhtiari and the Feylis, whom he forced to mass-migrate in larger numbers into Khorasan.
 He then baited Mehdi Khan Zand and his forces out of their stronghold at Pari, killing the latter and 400 of his Zand kinsmen.
 The surviving members of the tribe were forced to mass-migrate under the leadership of Inaq Khan Zand and his younger brother Budaq Khan Zand to Abivard and Dargaz, where its able members, including Karim Beig were incorporated into Nader's army.

 In 1736, Nader deposed the Safavid ruler Abbas III (r.
 1732–1736) and ascended the throne, assuming the name of "Nader Shah", thus starting the Afsharid dynasty.
 Karim Beg, who was at this time in his thirties, served as a cavalryman and did not enjoy a high status in the army.
 Furthermore, he was also deprived of money, which made him commit theft—told by John R. Perry, in summary, as follows:"He used later to tell how, as a poor cavalryman in Nader's employ, he once stole a gold-embossed saddle belonging to an Afghan officer from outside a saddler's shop, where it had been left for repair.
 The next day he heard that the saddler had been held responsible for the loss, and was to be executed.
 Conscience-smitten, Karim surreptitiously replaced the saddle at the shop door, and watched from concealment.
 The saddler's wife was the first to discover; she fell on her knees, calling down blessings on the unknown thief who had a change of heart, praying that he might live to own a hundred such saddles."